 How do you go about saving for that emergency fund?
 Sadly, it will require more effort than the results of a “swear jar” or penny jug can accumulate.
 Carla Fried offers 7 Ways to Save When You Don’t Have Any Extra Cash.
 Here are just three that you can start today:

 - Sock it away before you see it.
 Use an automatic deposit to siphon off a portion of your paycheck into your savings account.
 If you never see it – it will be harder to spend.
 Also, the next time you get a raise – calculate that amount and add that to the automatic savings deposit.
 It is a quick way to give your savings account a raise without impacting your spending.

 - Check those auto-pay accounts.
 Review your credit card statements closely for those automatic renewal charges that can add up quickly.
-Often we make purchases that result in an auto-newal we were unaware of.
-Also take a close look at some of those expenses: do you really need Netflix, Hulu AND Amazon Prime?
+Often we make purchases that result in an auto-renewal we were unaware of.
+Also, take a close look at some of those expenses: do you really need Netflix, Hulu AND Amazon Prime?

 - Drop down a tier.
 Fried suggests examining your cell phone bill to see if there is a way to reduce your plan to a more affordable one.
 Make sure that you add that monthly savings to your auto-deposit each month.

 If you have never had a savings account, getting started may seem difficult.
 But too many many of us live paycheck to paycheck.
 If that is the case for you, you are not alone: